Sustainable through Sweden: 20 stops in Småland & Öland

 https://www.getnogard.se/en/houses/haren

-The house is equipped with everything you need for a pleasant camping experience, including a microwave, stove, grill and shower.
-If you fancy something warm, you can book meal packages that you can prepare yourself or simply sit down in the farm's own restaurant.
+The house is equipped with everything you need for a pleasant camping experience, including a microwave, stove, grill, and shower.
+If you're craving something warm, you can book meal kits that you can prepare yourself, or simply sit down at the on-site restaurant.

-It was so cozy here that we are thinking about holding our next BRACENET team outing here.
-The location is well equipped for this and even has its own dance bar that you can rent.
+It was so cozy here that we're considering hosting our next BRACENET team outing here.
+The venue is perfectly equipped and even has its own dance bar that you can rent.

-We had a barbecue package with charcoal, which we immediately put to use.
+We had a charcoal grill package, which we immediately put to use.
 And here, too, there are vegan and vegetarian options.

-You are in the middle of the most recent nature reserve inaugurated by the royal family.
-And you can feel it: a place as peaceful as we only know it from fairy tales.
+You're in the middle of the most recent nature reserve inaugurated by the royal family.
+And you can really feel it: a place so peaceful we only know it from fairy tales.

 Here you can rent canoes or a boat and explore the lakes from the water.
-We discovered a huge black-throated diver egg and even saw one of these massive birds in the water.
+We discovered a huge black-throated diver's egg and even spotted one of these massive birds in the water.

-Although we are not usually the biggest fans of camping sites, we recommend this place because of its secluded cabins and close proximity to nature.
-We only knew about a floating bathing island for sunbathing from summer stories - we would have loved to stay here longer.
+Although we're not usually the biggest fans of campsites, we recommend this spot for its secluded cabins and close proximity to nature.
+We only knew about a floating island for sunbathing from summer stories—we would have loved to stay here longer.

-Next time we will rent one of the houses that you can only get to by boat and stay a little longer.
+Next time we'll rent one of the houses that you can only get to by boat and stay a little longer.

 https://www.getnogard.se/en/houses/vikingaborgen/